KingsburyLab/pyEQL/docs/joss/paper.md

 # Summary

-The properties and behavior of aqueous solutions -- that is, water containing dissolved minerals and other solutes -- are vital to understanding natural systems and developing new technologies for water purification, wastewater treatment, and sustainable industrial processes. `pyEQL` provides object representations for aqueous solutions, creating a stable, intuitive, and easy to learn interface for calculating properties of solutions and dissolved solutes.
+The properties and behavior of aqueous solutions -- that is, water containing dissolved minerals and other solutes -- are vital to understanding natural systems and to developing new technologies for water purification, wastewater treatment, and sustainable industrial processes [@Stumm1993)]. `pyEQL` provides object representations for aqueous solutions, creating a stable, intuitive, and easy to learn interface for calculating properties of solutions and dissolved solutes.
 Its purpose is to save researchers time by making a variety of different models accessible through a single interface and by aggregating hundreds of